G-Force (film): Plot

-At Saber's mansion, the team tries to reach the mainframe, but Hurley accidentally steps on a bomb-trap, resulting in an explosion which separates Blaster and Juarez from Darwin.
-Clusterstorm activates, turning all Saberling products into killing machines around the world.
-When an FBI field team led by Killian arrives at Saber's mansion to arrest him, he claims that he simply wanted to use the microchips for electronic communication.
-Arriving in Saber's basement, Darwin discovers that a surviving Speckles is Mr. Yanshu, the mastermind behind Clusterstorm (Yanshu means "mole" in Chinese).
-He elaborates his plan to use the Saberling products for a bombardment of space debris to make Earth's surface uninhabitable, therefore destroying humanity as revenge for killing his family.
-He amalgamates the various appliances into a giant robot, which overpowers the police.
-Darwin falls from above, losing the PDA in the process, but Hurley saves him and uses his weight to lift Darwin up to the robot.
+At Saber's mansion, G-Force tries to reach the mainframe, but Hurley accidentally steps on a bomb-trap, causing an explosion which separates Blaster and Juarez from Darwin.
+Clusterstorm activates, turning all Saberling products into killing machines.
+Arriving in Saber's basement, Darwin discovers that Speckles has survived and is Mr. Yanshu, the mastermind behind Clusterstorm.
+Speckles elaborates his plan to use the Saberling products for a bombardment of space debris to make Earth uninhabitable, therefore destroying humanity as revenge for killing his family.
+It is revealed that he staged the false file during the team's briefing with the FBI to keep his scheme from coming to light.
+He combines the various appliances into a giant robot, which overpowers the police.
+Darwin falls from above, losing the PDA in the process, but Hurley saves him and lifts Darwin up to the robot.

 Darwin tries to convince Speckles to change his ways, reminding him of how Ben took them in and made them a real family.
-Realizing his plan will cost him the only family he has left, Speckles attempts to shut down the system and fails.
-Mooch recovers the PDA and Darwin uploads the virus to the main server, destroying the robot, while Juarez save them from falling.
+Realizing his plan will cost him the only family he has left, Speckles unsuccessfully attempts to shut down the system.
+Mooch recovers the PDA and Darwin uploads the virus to the main server, destroying the robot, while Juarez saves them from falling.
 They later find Hurley under the ruins, injured and unconscious.
 Darwin states that Hurley's actions were truly heroic, and finally acknowledges him as his brother.
-Hurley regains consciousness and becomes a member of the team.
+Hurley regains consciousness and joins the team.

-G-Force receives personal recognition from the FBI Director, who tells them that Saber had been assigned to recall all his products, while Speckles is given the duty of removing the microchips before rejoining the team.
+G-Force receives personal recognition from the FBI Director, who tells them that Saber has been assigned to recall all his products, while Speckles is told to remove the microchips before rejoining the team.
 Killian is relocated to an FBI base on the South Pole as a punishment for trying to arrest G-Force.
-The FBI gives full support to Ben's program, with Bucky and the mice joining it, and Darwin, Blaster, Juarez, and Hurley become official FBI Special Agents.
+The FBI gives full support to Ben's program, with Bucky and the mice joining it, and Darwin, Blaster, Juarez, and Hurley become official FBI special agents.